h1gg1baby/Epoch-OriginsMod-Server-Package/README.md

 ## Extra/optional:

 You don`t want to use any launcher?
 Then use "Start - Oripoch.bat".
 Set your own Arma2-path and set your IP with server-port.
-Dubbleklick to start.
+Double click to start.

 Serverstart with "Steamlink":